 - Yoga strap.
 Using a yoga strap or another kind of stretchy band to assist with stretching can be a great way to increase flexibility and maintain a healthy posture.
-These are some poses for beginners.
+These are some

 - Back stretch.
 Stand straight with hands on your hips.
 Gently arch backward and look up towards the ceiling.
 Be sure to lead with your head (think of a candy cane) rather than jerking in the lower back.
 Hold for 3 seconds and return to standing.
 This one is great for getting your blood pumping a bit too.